|

 to a scanner.
 I wonder whether this explosion in environmental interactive

-roles doesnt soon turn into nightmares?
-From a subjective point
+roles, wont soon turn into nightmares.
+From a subjective point of

-of view, wiring money or debiting a purchase with plastic may feel like
+view, wiring money or debiting a purchase with plastic may feel like having

-having the limbic regions of the brain, responsible for emotional and
+the limbic regions of the brain, responsible for emotional and emotive

-emotive matters, communicate with the prefrontal cortex that houses our
+matters, communicate with the prefrontal cortex that houses our working

-working memory, our attention unit, and our logic and self-monitoring
+memory, our attention unit, and our logic and self-monitoring center

-center all functions that are suspended during the dream enriched
+all functions that are suspended during the dream-enriched time of REM

-For Nicolas Luhmann, money is in the center of an economic theory that
+For Nicolas Luhmann, money is at the center of an economic theory that

 is dominated by improbable communication which has as its